 20 Multiplication Word Problems for Year 2 to Year 6 With Tips On Supporting Pupils’ Progress

 Multiplication word problems are mathematical word problems that use real-life scenarios involving multiplication to find the solution.
-Multiplication word problems teach pupils to apply their knowledge of their times tables and build up efficiency in being able to use short and long multiplication.
+Multiplication word problems teach pupils to apply their knowledge of their times tables and build up skills in short and long multiplication.

 As children advance through primary school, they will develop their times tables skills.
 By the time children do their multiplication check towards the end of Year 4, pupils should know their times tables up to 12 x 12.
-Multiplication word problems develop alongside this from Year 2 up to Year 6 and allow children to apply strategies from using arrays, short and long multiplication to solve word problems using multiplication concepts.
+Skills to tackle word problems involving multiplication develop alongside this from Year 2 up to Year 6.

-Download this free, printable pack of multiplication worksheets to challenge your pupils and develop their multiplication and problem solving skills.
+Download this free, printable pack of multiplication word problem worksheets to challenge your pupils and develop their multiplication and problem solving skills.

 - Multiplication word problems in the National Curriculum

-- Why are word problems important for children’s understanding of multiplication
+- Why are multiplication word problems important for children’s understanding of multiplication

-- How to teach multiplication word problem solving in primary school
+- Teaching how to solve multiplication word problems in primary school

 - Example of a multiplication word problem